 The schematic of the syringe pump is shown in Fig.~\ref{fig_2} (c), which is used to pressurize soft pneumatic actuators.
 The design of the syringe pump attempts to reduce the complexity of the pressure control and reduce the weight and size compared to traditional air pumps.
 The syringe pump, inspired by the hydraulic system, is made of a commercial syringe and a commercial linear actuator.
 The syringe pump is driven by the linear motor in the linear actuator~\cite{yang2023pump}.
 The pressure is adjusted by controlling the position of the slider.

 The precision of the linear actuator and the volume of the syringe have an influence on the accuracy and controllability of the syringe pump.
 The linear actuator, Fulride by NSK Ltd., and a syringe with 150 $mL$ are chosen to fabricate the syringe pump.
-The accuracy of the Fulride could be $\mu m$ scale and the volume of the syringe could provide pressurize up to three soft actuators to generate $\pi/2$ rads.
-Some custom-made components are manufactured by 3D printers in order to assemble the syringe and the linear actuator.
+The accuracy of the Fulride could be $\mu m$ scale and the volume of the syringe could provide pressurize up to three soft actuators to generate $\pi/2$ $rads$.
+Some 3D-printed components, which are easy to make and lightweight, are designed and manufactured to assemble the syringe and the linear actuator.